yantar92/org-capture-ref/Readme.md

 The above function should be ran (`M-x yant/elfeed-capture-entry <RET>`) with point at an `elfeed` entry.

-<a id="org267c778"></a>
+<a id="org93bca13"></a>

 ## Extra features

-<a id="org6d82c36"></a>
+<a id="org046db76"></a>

 ### Detecting existing captures

 Org-capture-ref checks if there are any existing headlines containing the captured link already.
-By default, :ID: {cite key of the BiBTeX} and :Source: {URL} properties of headlines are checked in all files searchable by `org-search-view`.
+By default, :ID: {cite key of the BiBTeX}, :Source: {URL}, :URL: {URL} properties, and article title for journal publications  are checked in all files searchable by `org-search-view`.

 If org-capture-ref finds that the captured link already exist in org files the matching entry is shown by default unless capture template has `:immediate-finish t`.
+The is the queried to update the existing entry according to the current metadata.
+If the user agrees, normal Org capture buffer will be displayed and the captured heading will be interactively merged with the existing link capture.

 <a id="qute_integration"></a>